tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull_and_rom_walk_into_a_bar.md

 <a href="{{ site.url }}/img/pitl02/grid.png" download>grid.png</a>

-Any additional sketch assets (images, fonts, and other media) should always be placed in a sub-folder named "data".
-Move the grid.png file to a sub-folder within your curves sketch named "data":
+Additional sketch assets (images, fonts, and other media) always belong in a sub-folder named "data".
+Create a new data folder within your curves sketch now and place the grid.png within it:

 <figure>
   <img src="{{ site.url }}/img/pitl02/curves-data-folder.png" />
   <figcaption>Note that the assets sub-folder is always named "data".</figcaption>
 </figure>

+Frustratingly, many operating systems hide file extensions -- that is, the `.png` part of the file.
+However, if you dig around in your [Windows](https://support.microsoft.com/en-nz/help/4479981/windows-10-common-file-name-extensions) or Mac Finder settings, you can get extensions to show in your file manager.

 This grid will lie beneath everything you draw, assisting you in gauging x/y-coordinates.
 Setup your sketch using the following code: